 But guess what?
 You don’t have to be vegan to get value from this article, experience optimum well-being or be part of our community—all are welcome here!
 But I do know that a plant-based diet is by far one of the healthiest options out there, so I’m going to let you in on some of the reasons I chose this lifestyle and the countless benefits I’ve seen.
 Also, if you’re new to veganism and wondering exactly HOW to eat a plant-based diet, I’ve got some insider tips to help you get started (and be successful!).

-But first, grab this free gift to transform your diet with small daily steps!
+But first, grab this free gift to transform your diet and overall wellness with small daily steps!